wp-plugins/webrotate-360-product-viewer/readme.txt

 <h4>Features</h4>
-This product was built by us from grounds up in-house in Pasadena, California, with its first commercial release dating back to 2010.
+This product was built by us from grounds up in-house in Pasadena, California with its first commercial release dating back to 2010.
 Unlike other software on the Web, our 360 product viewing technology utilizes our own extensive experience producing professional 360 product photography and 3D views.

 * Fine-tuned for E-Commerce with real business in mind.
-* Designed by professional 360 photography studio.
+* Designed by professional 360 product photography studio.
 * Unique publishing software with instant batch processing.
 * Host everything on your own servers - no recurring fees.
 * Works on iOS, Android, browsers with & without HTML5.